LogtalkDotOrg/logtalk.org/_posts/2019-09-30-predicate-semantics.md

 :- multifile(baz/1).
 ```

 Loading this file on e.g. SICStus Prolog, SWI-Prolog, and YAP and calling the declared predicates, results in failures instead of predicate existence errors.
 In ECLiPSe (running in ISO mode), a call to `foo/1` throws a predicate existence error but calls to `bar/1` and `baz/1` fail as expected.
-Oddly, the specification that failure is the correct behavior when calling these predicates is found on the notes on section 7.5 (Database) of the ISO Prolog Core standard:
+Oddly, the specification that failure is the correct behavior when calling these predicates is found only on the notes on section 7.5 (Database) of the ISO Prolog Core standard:

 > NOTES
 >